Free Sets in Planar Graphs: History and Applications: Four Definitions of Free Sets

 Recall that for any $n$-vertex planar graph $G_0$, on at least $3$ vertices, it is possible to add edges to $G_0$ to obtain a planar graph $G$ with $3(n-2)$ edges.
 The resulting graph $G$ is a \defin{triangulation}: in any \embedding\ of this graph, each of the faces has exactly three edges on its boundary.
 A \defin{near-triangulation} is a biconnected embedded graph whose inner faces are all \defin{triangles}, i.e., bounded by three edges.
-The \defin{dual} $G^*$ of an embedded graph $G$ is a graph whose vertices are the faces of $G$ that contains an edge between two vertices $f$ and $g$ if the corresponding faces of $G$ have a common edge on their boundary.
-For a planar graph $G$ with outer face $f_0$, the \defin{weak dual} $G^+$ of $G$ is defined as $G+:=G^*-f_0$, the graph obtained from the dual $G^+$ by removing the vertex corresponds to the outer face $f_0$ of $G$.
+The \defin{dual} $G^*$ of an embedded graph $G$ is a graph whose vertices are the faces of $G$ that contains an edge between two vertices $f$ and $g$ if these two faces of $G$ have a common edge on their boundaries.
+For a planar graph $G$ with outer face $f_0$, the \defin{weak dual} $G^+$ of $G$ is defined as $G^+:=G^*-f_0$, the graph obtained from the dual $G^*$ by removing the vertex corresponding to the outer face $f_0$ of $G$.
 A graph is \defin{outerplanar} if it has a \embedding\ with all its vertices on the outer face.
 A graph equipped with such a \embedding\ is an \defin{outerplane} graph.
-A \defin{chord} of a cycle $C$ is an edge that is not part of $C$ but both of its endpoints are vertices of $C$.
+A \defin{chord} of a cycle $C$ is an edge between two vertices of $C$ that are not adjacent in $C$.

 Under our definitions, a \defin{planar} graph is a graph that has a \embedding. \defin{Fáry's Theorem} \cite{wagner:bemerkungen,fary:on,stein:convex} asserts that a graph is planar if and only if it has a \slcf.
 Today, we use Fáry's Theorem without thinking about it, but it is worthwhile spending a moment reflecting on what would happen if Fáry's Theorem were not true.
 There would be two kinds of planar graphs, topological and straight-line, with the latter being a special case of the former.
-Any result proven for straight-line planar graphs would need a separate proof for topological planar graphs.
-Edge contractions, commonly used in inductive proofs for planar graphs would be off-limits for proofs about straight-line planar graphs.
-In order to establish the existence of a straight-line planar graph with some property one would need to find a topological planar graph with that property and then show that it has a \slcf.
+Any result proven for straight-line planar graphs would need a separate proof for topological planar graphs (assuming it was also true for topological planar graphs).
+Edge contractions, which obviously preserve topological planarity and are commonly used in inductive proofs for planar graphs, would be off-limits for proofs about straight-line planar graphs.